-When people think of the word “machine shop,” they often think of dark, dirty, oily shop filled with huge, noisy machines.
-Tabletop machine tools like those offered by Sherline take machining and woodworking into new territories—like your basement, den, kitchen or even a closet!
+When people think of the word “machine shop,” they often think of a dark, dirty, oily shop filled with huge, noisy machines.
+Tabletop machine tools like those offered by Sherline take machining and woodworking into new territories—like your basement, den, kitchen, or even a closet!
 You don’t need a lot of space, and you don’t need to make a big mess.
-Because miniature machining projects for the most part don’t use the larger tools you might use to work on your car or do other construction jobs, they don’t have to be located in the same area.
-You can bring your machine tools indoors to work in the evening in heated or air conditioned comfort.
-If you have an apartment or condominium you don’t have to be left out of the fun of making fine, small projects.
-These machines make little more noise than a sewing machine and the mess they make can be cleaned up with a small vacuum cleaner or mini-shopvac.
+Because miniature machining projects, for the most part, don’t use the larger tools you might use to work on your car or do other construction jobs, they don’t have to be located in the same area.
+You can bring your machine tools indoors to work in the evening in heated or air-conditioned comfort.
+If you have an apartment or condominium, you don’t have to be left out of the fun of making fine, small projects.
+These machines make little more noise than a sewing machine, and their mess can be cleaned up with a small vacuum cleaner or mini shop vac.

 Joe Martin notes that one of the keys to working efficiently in a small shop is to clean up after yourself often.
 Containing chips and vacuuming often will also help keep from tracking them into other parts of the house.
 Working small tends to force organization on you because you can only set so many tools down on your bench before you run out of space.
 Keeping your work surface free from clutter means having a designated place for everything and putting each tool or accessory in its place when you’re not using it.
 The good part about this is when you are done, almost everything is already put away!

-Shown below are some shops put together by people who had limited space but the desire to make things.
-Without much effort you can probably imagine a shop like one of these in your house, no matter how pressed for space you are.
+Below are some shops put together by people with limited space but the desire to make things.
+Without much effort, you can probably imagine a shop like one of these in your house, no matter how pressed for space you are.
 If that is what has been holding you back from making the projects of your dreams, these shops might give you some ideas on how you can finally build the things you’ve been wanting to do in spaces you may not have considered.